Shiqian-Zhao996/Prometheus/README.md

 # Prometheus
-The instructions to start the evaluation of artifact
+This is the instruction to start the evaluation of the artifact for paper #1899 Towards Effective Prompt Stealing Attack against Text-to-Image Diffusion Models